 The History of Detroit Style Pizza

-Buddy's Rendezvous is still today the most famous place in Detroit to eat the city's square pizza, though Guerra sold Buddy's Rendezvous a mere 7 years after inventing the pizza.
-Today, Buddy's has 11 locations around Detroit and it's consistently named one of the top places in Michigan to eat pizza.
+Buddy's Rendezvous is still today the most famous place in Detroit to eat the city's square pizza, though Guerra sold Buddy's Rendezvous a mere seven years after inventing the pizza.
+Today, Buddy's has 16 locations around Detroit and is consistently named one of the top places in Michigan to eat pizza.

 Where to Eat Detroit Style Pizza